SmartTokenLabs/devcon6-integration-guide/INTEGRATION_GUIDE.md

 During the verification process, if an identifier attestation isn’t generated yet, the user will be redirected to Attestation.id to confirm their email address & create one.
 Once the attestation is issued, it is used together with the ticket to produce a ZK proof that the ticket & identifier attestations are issued towards the same identifier.
 In simpler terms, it verifies that the user is the valid ticket holder.
-The result can be verified by a third party through the use of a smart contract or server.
+The result can be verified by a third party (you) through the use of a smart contract or server.
 Like the ticket, the identifier attestation is stored in local storage and expires after a week.
 Users will only need to perform this step once a week unless they move to a new browser or device.